tpaphysics/tor-reverse-shell/README.md

 <img src="./assets/architecture.png" alt="architecture" width="700px"/>
 </p>

 To create the docker images we used [Ubuntu](https://ubuntu.com/) and installed [socat](https://linux.die.net/man/1/socat) and [tor](https://community.torproject.org/relay/setup/bridge/debian-ubuntu/) via apt-get as you can see in the dockerfiles.
-This project is the continuation of [this one](https://github.com/tpaphysics/reverse-shell).

 ## **🚀 Get Started**